 7 Public Health Programs Libraries Can Implement

 Libraries are increasingly recognized as important partners in improving community health.
-As trusted community institutions, libraries provide access to information, technology, and services that directly influence health and wellbeing.
+As trusted community institutions, libraries provide access to information, technology, education, and services that directly influence health and well-being.

-Below are seven practical examples of public health programs libraries can implement, either independently or in collaboration with local public health departments and community organizations.
+Below are seven practical examples of community health programs libraries can realistically implement, either independently or in collaboration with local public health departments and community organizations.

 1. Health Information Literacy Workshops